catmcgee/what-is-noir/step4/README.md

 - If you change the circuit, you will need to update the inputs accordingly.
 - The proof and public inputs will be saved in a file called `proof.json`.
 You can paste these into other verification methods, such as Solidity that is covered in [step5](../step5/README.md).

+---

-# Paso 4: Un ejemplo simple de NoirJS
+# Nivel 4: Un ejemplo simple de NoirJS

 Un ejemplo básico de una función para proving y verifying usando NoirJS.
 La docs de NoirJS están [aquí](https://noir-lang.org/docs/tutorials/noirjs_app).